TBD54566975/tbdex/pfi-mock-impl/CONTRIBUTING.md

 ## Example Message (Java / Gradle)

 ### macOS / Linux
-This command will spin up mysql in a docker container with the appropriate migrations
+This command will spin up mysql in a docker container with the appropriate migrations, make sure docker is up and running
 ```shell
 $> make dev-up
 ```